 Another significant event of this festival is Kumari Jatra (the procession of a living goddess).
 King Jaya Prakash Malla started this tradition in 1756 AD.
 Three chariots of Ganesh, Bhairav, and goddess Kumari are pulled along the festival route of Kathmandu for three days accompanied by musical bands and dancers.
 The three days of the chariot pulling procession covers different festival routes and each day’s celebration ends back at Basantapur

 It is also known as "The Night of Shiva."
-This is a Hindu festival celebrated annually with deep respect of Lord Shiva.
+This is a Hindu festival celebrated annually with a deep respect of Lord Shiva.
 Devotees sing devotional songs to honor and worship Lord Shiva along with sanctifying rituals throughout the night.
 For the devotees of Shiva, this is the most auspicious day of the year.
-It is believed that whoever worships him with true devotion will rid of all sins and is blessed with Nirvana or Moksha (liberation from the eternal cycle of life and death).
+It is believed that whoever worships him with sincere devotion will rid of all sins and is blessed with Nirvana or Moksha (liberation from the eternal cycle of life and death).

 Shivratri is the night when he is believed to have performed a divine dance of primordial creation, preservation, and destruction.
 This festival is commemorated for a whole day and night.